carturoch/TxNavi/README.md

 # TxNavi
-Sublime Text to navigrate through references used in `.link` files
+Sublime Text plugin to navigate through references used in `.link` files

 ## Install
   - Clone or download git repo into your packages folder (in ST, find Browse Packages... menu item to open this folder